lfrei/kafka-training/schema-registry.md

 Start a producer with the schema [sensor-3.avcs](uc-iot/schemas/avro/sensor-v3.avsc)

-* This schema adds a default value for `type` and makes it optional
+* This schema adds a default value for `type` and makes it optional by adding a "default"

 ```
 kafka-avro-console-producer \